Australian rules football in Tasmania: Intercolonial football and adoption of the Victorian rules: 1879 to 1885

 On 1 May 1879, members of the Tasmanian Cricket Association met and decided to form a club for their members, to be called Cricketers.
 They initially adopted English Association Rules (soccer) before succumbing to the pressure to play Victorian Rules.

+In June 1879 clubs in Hobart formed the Tasmanian Football Association (TFA), with founding clubs Hobart Town (City), New Town, Railway, Cricketers, Hutchins School, High School and Richmond.
+The Mercury on 16 and 17 June 1879 described the TFA's first adopted playing rules as originating a Tasmanian football code.

 In 1879 the Hotham Football Club (now North Melbourne) wrote to Tasmanian clubs for an intercolonial challenge.
 The Tasmanians initially deferred the challenge due to no uniform rules among its clubs.
 On July 5, 1881, it played a combined Hobart team defeated them 3 goals 2 in front of 1500 spectators.
-Following the intercolonial, Tasmanian clubs adopted a slightly modified version of the Victorian game.

 More intercolonials against Victorian clubs followed shortly after the official adoption of the code.
 The Essendon Football Club visited in 1882 playing against a combined Tasmanian side in front of more than 3,000 spectators.

+In November 1883 the TFA and clubs from Launceston sent delegates C.H.
+Westwood and W.H.
+Cundy to the intercolonial football rules conference in Melbourne, where they were tasked with convincing the other colonies to adopt the Tasmanian (TFA) rules.
+After the delegates returned home unsuccessful, by 1885 football clubs across all of Tasmania had adopted without alteration the Victorian rules.